ℹ️ Note

 Now that I mention this, I have to complain about uutils-coreutils: it is SLOW, which is weird for a Rust rewrite.
 Compiling is much slower if I don’t want a dirty multi-call binary,

 timeoutis significantly slower and it took me a few weeks to figure out that the 100ms latency in myperfectstarship config is caused by uutils… Compatibility would eventually become good enough, but performance issue really sucks.
-Either way, it’s still slightly better than the ancient coreutils-9.4 on Void and I’d still adopt it when it’s about time. ↩︎Recording Industry Association of America ↩︎
+Either way, I’d still adopt it when it’s about time. ↩︎For whatever reason, ugrep only provides prebuilt binary for Windows so I have to compile from source wherever not packaged.
+While it’s not a big issue for me, it adds extra complexity when ripgrep works just fine. ↩︎

-.emlout of box. ↩︎which also explains why my scoop bucket is named sb.
+which also explains why my scoop bucket is named sb.
 You’ll get it if you understand why

 ncfornatcatis funny. ↩︎Speaking of Japan, I also have